-‘Green Diwali’ is a word whole nation seems to be discussing at the moment.
-The flag bearers of ‘Green Diwali’ campaign argue that Diwali causes pollution.
+‘Green Diwali’ is a word the whole nation seems to be discussing at the moment.
+The flag bearers of Green Diwali campaign argue that Diwali causes pollution.
 But sometimes things are not as simple as they appear.
 Let’s dig a bit deeper into this green Diwali thing, and find out if it’s really about the pollution, or something else.

 It is present all around us – in many forms – vehicles, highly dangerous industrial units and building material stocks being run illegally in residential areas, loudspeakers, and many more.

 The list is endless.
 But the so-called environmentalists never talks about Green Christmas, Green New Year Eve, Green IPL matches or Green victory celebrations and the pollution firecrackers cause on those occasions.
 Why?

 - You can roam around in giant SUVs.

 - Illegal industrial units running in residential areas can release toxic waste into drains (which ultimately ends up polluting our life-lines-The rivers.